ERGlass/lrcde.dev/ReadMe.md

 The devtools package contains a function which allows painless installation of R packages from GitHub:

+I recommend installing the package "knitr" in order to build the vignettes contained in the package.
+The vignettes provide getting started instructions for the LRCDE package and will help demystify the operation and features that LRCDE contains.

 Just issue the following command:
 ```{r}
 install_github("ERGlass/lrcde.dev", build_vignettes=TRUE)